wallymathieu/nhibernate-studies/README.md

 nhibernate-studies
 ==================

-Old code based on nhibernate summer of code (cleaned up)
+Old code based on Summer Of NHibernate.
+The old code was a bit dated, so here is the updated version.

 ## Intro
 In order to help with self studies of NHibernate I've created this sample project.